nculwell/MathStudy/README.md

 Some people swear by Morris Kline's *Calculus: An Intuitive and Physical Approach*.
 It supposedly gives you a more intuitive understanding of calculus, as the title suggests.
 I haven't seen this book myself.
 The Dover edition is less than $20, though.

+An interesting-looking recent book designed for high school students who want to study calculus on their own is *Calculus for the Ambitious*, by T. W. Körner.
+CUP's promotion says, "In a lively and easy-to-read style, Professor Körner uses approximation and estimates in a way that will easily merge into the standard development of analysis.
+By using Taylor's theorem with error bounds he is able to discuss topics that are rarely covered at this introductory level."
+I haven't seen this book in the flesh yet, but it's inexpensive.

 Other online lecture offerings include ones from Ohio State and Khan Academy.
 Both seemed a bit slow and basic for my taste, whereas MIT's was more my speed, but then again I already took calculus I in high school so I wasn't starting from scratch.

 For more practice problems, many people rely on Schaum's Outlines and *Schaum's 3,000 Solved Problems in Calculus*.
 The University of Wisconsin-Madison also has free calculus texts that you can get online; they don't look at all adequate as stand-alone texts for self study, but they do have problems with some solutions included.